More success: The VIG 25 strategic programme

-Consumers and companies often do not recognise their own needs for risk protection and insurance solutions.
-This can have especially serious consequences for customers if an event occurs that could have been covered by long-term products such as life and health insurance.
+Consumers and companies often do not recognise their needs for risk protection and insurance solutions.
+In the case of long-term products, such as life and health insurance, this can have particularly negative consequences for customers.
 Insurance companies must therefore help people better understand the importance of risk provisions and possible risk management solutions, so that they recognise their individual needs for provisions and obtain timely coverage.

 The analysis revealed a number of basic requirements that the Group must satisfy in order to successfully achieve sustainable development.

-- Strengthening sustainability as an integral part of the business model
+- Further strengthening sustainability as an integral part and foundation of the business model

-- Further increasing the efficiency and productivity of business operations, thereby continuing and intensifying the digital transformation
+- Further increasing the efficiency and productivity of the operating business thereby continuing and intensifying the associated digital transformation

 - Developing new ways to approach and retain customers in order to respond to changing consumer expectations and behaviours